vimaleshbe/UNO-Personal-Assistant/POSTING_GUIDE.md

 - Short headline: "My Personal Assistant architecture and design — proving ownership"
 - One-paragraph summary of purpose and business value.
 - One screenshot of the architecture (export `assets/architecture.svg` to PNG at 1600×800) and one screenshot of `README.md`.
-- Call-to-action: link to this proxy GitHub repo and invite connections to DM for collaboration or demo requests.
+- Call-to-action: link to this GitHub repository and invite connections to DM for collaboration or demo requests.

 3) Privacy checklist
 - Confirm no code or prompt text is included in screenshots.